Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/API.md

   OnCompleted = (report) =>
   {
     Debug.Log($"Found {foundIssues} code issues");
-    projectReport.Save(reportPath);
+    report.Save(reportPath);
   }
 };

 projectAuditor.AuditAsync(analysisParams);
 ```

-The `ProjectReport` object produced by Project Auditor's analysis can be saved as a JSON file (as demonstrated in the
+The `Report` object produced by Project Auditor's analysis can be saved as a JSON file (as demonstrated in the
-code examples above), or can be examined via its API. `ProjectReport` contains a `SessionInfo` object with information
+code examples above), or can be examined via its API. `Report` contains a `SessionInfo` object with information
 about the analysis session, including a copy of the `AnalysisParams` which Project Auditor used to configure the
 analysis.
 It also provides several methods to access the report's list of discovered `ReportItem`s.
 Each
 `ReportItem` represents a single Issue or Insight - all the data for a single item in one of the tables that are shown